mckellardw/mckellardw.github.io/Research.md

 Through this work my interest I became interested in cell atlas building, especially through the re-use of existing public data.
 I also generated some of the first spatial transcriptomics data in skeletal muscle, which inspired the second half of my PhD.

-This work resulted in a first author manuscript in [*Communications Biology*](https://www.nature.com/articles/s42003-021-02810-x).
+This work was performed under the advisement of [Ben Cosgrove](https://cosgrovelab.bme.cornell.edu/) and resulted in a first author manuscript in [*Communications Biology*](https://www.nature.com/articles/s42003-021-02810-x).

 ![scMuscle](images/thesis_summary/scMuscle_umap_harmony_vBlack.png)